jonananas999/remote-conrtrol-macro/README/README.md

 SK6812MINI-E x6

-I will build my own Case with a friends 3D printer since i dont know how wide the switches and the jostick will be.
 This is my first custom PCB project I learned KiCad schematic/PCB layout, ESP32 programming, I2C OLED integration.
 I tried my best for the design but I'm open to feedback for my next iteration.